-RE(z) : Real part of a complex number
+RE(z) Real part of a complex number

-IM(z) : Imaginary part of a complex number
+IM(z) Imaginary part of a complex number

-$C \rightarrow R(z)$ : Separates a complex number into its real and imaginary parts $R \rightarrow C(x,y)$ : Forms the complex number (x,y) out of real numbers x and y
+$C \rightarrow R(z)$ Separates a complex number into its real and imaginary parts

+$R \rightarrow C(x,y)$ Forms the complex number (x,y) out of real numbers x and

-ABS(z) : Calculates the magnitude of a complex number.
+ABS(z) Calculates the magnitude of a complex number.

-ARG(z) : Calculates the argument of a complex number.
+ARG(z) Calculates the argument of a complex number.

-SIGN(z): Calculates a complex number of unit magnitude as z/|z|.
+SIGN(z) Calculates a complex number of unit magnitude as z/

+|z|.

-NEG(z) : Changes the sign of z
+NEG(z) Changes the sign of z

-CONJ(z) : Produces the complex conjugate of z
+CONJ(z) Produces the complex conjugate of z

-Examples of applications of these functions are shown next in RECT coordinates.
+coordinates.
 Recall that, for ALG mode, the function must precede the argument, while in RPN mode, you enter the argument first, and then select the function.
 Also, recall that you can get these functions as soft menu labels by changing the setting of system flag 117 (See Chapter 2).
-[Note: not all lines will be visible when done with the exercises in the following figures.]